enjoy-digital/litex/doc/index.rst

 #.
 A simulator runner object (see :ref:`simrunner`).
 #.
 A top-level object (see :ref:`toplevel`).
 With the default value of ``None``, the simulator creates a default top-level object itself.
 #.
 The name of the UNIX domain socket used to communicate with the external simulator through the VPI plug-in (default: "simsocket").
+#.
+Additional keyword arguments (if any) are passed to the Verilog conversion function.

 Running the simulation
 ======================